-You could shop for pre-treated gear from brands like L.L.
+You could shop for pretreated gear from brands like L.L.
 Bean and ExOfficio, or you can spray your own clothes with a product containing 0.5 percent permethrin — one application is good for six washings.
-You'll still want to opt for long sleeves and pants tucked into your socks.
-It may look a little silly (okay, a lot silly), but it will help keep you safe.
+You’ll still want to opt for long sleeves and pants tucked into your socks.
+It may look a little silly (OK, a lot silly), but it will help keep you safe.

 What Do YOU Think?

 Have you tried permethrin-treated clothing?
 Are you worried about ticks in your area?
-If there anything you plan to do — or avoid doing — to steer clear of ticks?
-Let us know in the comments below.
+Is there anything you plan to do — or avoid doing — to steer clear of ticks?
+Let us know in the comments below!